Fauzia Najjemba

-Fauzia Najjemba (born 7 October 2003) is a Ugandan footballer who plays as a striker for Russian Women's Football Championship club ZFK Dynamo Moscow and the Uganda women's national team.
+Fauzia Najjemba (born 7 October 2003) is a Ugandan professional footballer who plays as a striker for Boston Legacy FC of the National Women's Soccer League (NWSL) and the Uganda national team.

 Early life

-Najjemba was raised in Nakifuma, and belongs to the Baganda tribe in Uganda.
+Najjemba was born to Zubair Kivumbi and Hawa Namulono and raised in Nakifuma, Uganda.
+She belongs to the Baganda tribe in Uganda.
+She attended St. Joseph P/ S (Primary School) Naggalama where she sat for her PLE (Primary Leaving Exam) in 2014.
+She joined Nakifuma High and later Mukono High School where she finished her O level in 2018.

 Club career

 Najjemba has played for Kampala Queens FC in Uganda.

 She also played for Isra Soccer Academy.

+On 8 January 2026, National Women's Soccer League (NWSL) expansion club Boston Legacy FC announced the signing of Najjemba on a two-year contract with a mutual option for another year.

 International career

 Najjemba capped for Uganda at senior level during the 2022 Africa Women Cup of Nations qualification.